kolluri-rk/web-config-transform-buildpack/README.md

 #### 5. Create service for Spring Cloud Config Server

-1. Make sure you have config server available in marketplace.
+1. Make sure you have config server available in your CF marketplace.
+  > NOTE: To check if you have this server, run `cf marketplace`.
+You should see `p.config-server` or `p-config-server` in this list.

 1. Create a JSON file for config server setup (ex: config-server.json)
     ```json